KedarGhadge/Kd.batch/README.md

 # 2. CreateFolderStructure

-- This batch file is create a folder structure at particular location you want. it takes the FOlder nae from user.
+- This batch file is create a folder structure at particular location you want. it takes the Folder nae from user.

 ![createFolderStruct](./Images/createFolderStruct.png)